 Hanoi Potency & Psilocybin Content

-Hanoi is said to be extremely calming when consumed in low doses, with light visual distortion such as blurred outlines and faint geometric patterns noticeable.
+Many reports support the claim that Hanoi is surprisingly calming when consumed in low doses, with light visual distortion such as blurred outlines and faint geometric patterns noticeable.

 The trip is undeniably intense when larger doses of Hanoi are consumed (three to five grams of dried mushrooms).
 Both strong closed and open-eye visuals, as well as audible hallucinations, can occur.
 Waves of energy and euphoria create a strong physical high, and the effects are said to last over seven hours.